rocky/columnize/README.md

 Authors:   Rocky Bernstein <rockyb@rubyforge.org> and [Martin Davis](https://github.com/waslogic)

-License:   Copyright (c) 2011 Rocky Bernstein
+License:   Copyright (c) 2011,2013 Rocky Bernstein

 Warranty
 --------

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+You can redistribute it and/or modify it under either the terms of the GPL version 2 or the conditions listed in COPYING